 More Moisturizing Bath Bomb Recipes

-If you like my DIY Easter egg bath bombs with glitter, then you’ll also love these other my other recipes for making moisturizing bath bombs.
+If you like my recipe for making Easter egg bath bombs with glitter, then you’ll also love these other my other recipes for making moisturizing bath bombs.
 Here are some of my other homemade bath bomb recipes you can make at home:

 - Shea Butter Bath Bomb Recipe